star3am/hashiqube/vault/README.md

     user.local.dev: It is possible to generate new unseal keys, provided you have a quorum of user.local.dev: existing unseal keys shares.
 See "vault operator rekey" for more information.
 ```

+Once the provisioner has run, you will be able to access vault on http://localhost:8200
+And you can login with the `Initial Root Token` displayed in the output of the privisioner.

+:bulb: If you ever needed to feth the Initial Root Token again you can get this inside HashiQube by doing:

+- vagrant ssh
+- cat /etc/vault/init.file

 ![Vault](images/vault.png?raw=true "Vault")

 ### Performance Replication